KritikaaSinghh/AI-Career-Copilot/README.md

 - Learning priorities
 - Practical learning recommendations

-This helps turn a job description into a structured learning plan.
+This helps turn a job description into a focused learning plan.

 ---

-## 🎤 AI Interview
+## 🎤 Technical Interview Practice

 Practice technical interview questions based on a selected topic.